This is the second post in a series on the personal impact of gun violence. You can read Part 1 here.

 In the fall of 1992 our daughter returned from a Unitarian/Universalist youth conference bubbling over with stories of a boy she had met there.
 His name was Galen and they had spent Sunday morning making French toast for the other kids—hundreds of slices—while they talked and laughed.
 She told us how smart, funny and witty he was and how much she had had enjoyed cooking breakfast with him.

 Galen was such a bright and mature boy that he attended Simon’s Rock College in western Massachusetts.
-It’s a small and innovative liberal arts college that accepts very smart and highly motivated high school students before they graduate from high school.
+It’s a small and innovative liberal arts college that accepts very smart and highly motivated high school students before they graduate.
 The school offers them a more challenging, college-level education and an opportunity to earn an early degree.
 He had gone there after his junior year in high school.

 A few weeks later our daughter received a phone call and seemed to be having trouble understanding — or believing — what the caller was saying, as if the news didn’t make any sense to her.
 She put down the phone with a confused and disturbed expression.
 When we asked what the problem was she said that the boy she had met at the convention had been shot at his school and that he was dead.

 Gun violence had struck again.
 Galen had been caught in a “campus shooting spree” seven years before Columbine, 15 years before Virginia Tech, and 20 years before Sandy Hook.